This article covers the Moderate feature in the Discover Dashboard.

 Get the Message

-So there you are, minding your business in your exchange’s Manage view when you see it: You have two Reported Thoughts that need moderation!
-You may have also received an email notification letting you know you have thoughts to review.
+So there you are, minding your own business when you receive an email notification letting you know you have thoughts to review.

 No need to fear.
 You’ve got the tools at your fingertips to quickly decide if those thoughts belong in the exchange or not.
 Simply click into Discover dashboard and go to the Moderate tab, a.k.a. your new best friend.